Your Binghamton University Student ID is needed for residence hall and room access as well as many other student services including:

 To request a Replacement ID Card on a non-emergency basis, send us an e-mail (using your official Binghamton University e-mail account; e-mails from other accounts cannot be processed) with your name and B-number.
 The card will be waiting for you the next business day (after 10 a.m.) in Financial Aid and Student Records, Admissions Center, Room 112.
 Your account will automatically be charged a $20 fee.
 You will need a photo ID to pick up your card.
 Acceptable forms: driver’s license, passport, high school or other university photo ID.

-During weekends and evenings, the University Police (Couper Administration Building, Room G24) can issue a temporary ID good for 5 days.
-That will give you time to submit an email to email@example.com (using your official Binghamton University e-mail account; e-mails from other accounts cannot be processed) request or visit the office on the next business day.
+During weekends and evenings, the University Police (Couper Administration Building, Room G24) can issue a temporary ID Card good for 5 days.
+This will give you time to submit the form to request a replacement.
 You will need a photo ID to pick up your card.

 Faculty and staff ID cards are available in the Couper Administration Building, Room 244, Monday through Friday, 9 a.m.-3 p.m.